-- 7.4.2 Where the certification body issues transaction certificates or provides forms for operators to issue self-declared certificates, the certification body shall ensure that certificates contain sufficient information to prevent fraudulent usage.
-This shall at least include: - a. the seller; - b. the buyer; - c. the date of delivery and/ or date of transaction; - d. the date of issuing the certificate; - e. a clear indication of the product, the quantity and its certification status; - f. lot numbers and other identification (marks) of the products; - g. reference to an invoice or bill of lading if present at the time of certificate issuance; - h. the certification body and the applicable standard; - i. a statement from the operator that the product is produced according to the applicable standards.
+- 7.4.1 The certification body shall issue certificates confirming compliance of a certified operation.
+These shall include at least: - a. the name and address of the operator; - b. the name and address of the certification body; - c. the program under which the operator is certified; - d. the scope of the certification including reference to the applicable standards, the products or product categories, and the certification status (conversion or organic) of each;49 - e. the date of issuance; - f. the period of validity; - g. an authorized signature of the certification body. - 7.4.2 Where the certification body issues transaction certificates or provides forms for operators to issue self-issued transaction certificates, the certification body shall ensure that certificates contain sufficient information to prevent fraudulent usage.
+This shall at least include: - a. the seller; - b. the buyer; - c. the date of delivery and/ or date of transaction; - d. the date of issuing the certificate; - e. a clear indication of the product, the quantity and its certification status; - f. lot numbers and other identification (marks) of the products; - g. reference to an invoice or bill of lading; - h. the certification body and the applicable standard; - i. a statement that the product is produced according to the applicable standards. - 7.4.3 The certification body shall take reasonable measures to verify that the information provided is correct, including verifying accumulative totals of transaction certificates issued against production estimates. - 7.4.4 The certification body shall require that copies of self-issued transaction certificates be retained by the operator for a period not less than five years.
+These shall be audited at the annual inspection. - 7.4.5 Copies of all issued transaction certificates shall be stored in a manner that enables easy retrieval and audit of information on each operator.